 Are you missing out on free money?

 There’s no such thing as free money, right?
-Well actually there is and it turns out that many of us are completely missing out on it.
-So what do I mean when I say free money?
+Well, actually there is and it turns out that many of us are completely missing out on it.
+But what do I mean when I say free money?

-So we’ve just mentioned savings but it should really be on our list too.
+I know we’ve just mentioned savings but I feel it deserves a little more attention.
 Interest rates may be extremely low at the minute and you could be forgiven for feeling a little apathetic about the difference in return you might see between 0.5% and 1.5% of annual interest.
-Remember though, however little the extra return might be it is still money that you are missing out on if you fail to switch to an account with a better rate.
-Even if the extra interest only pays for a family trip out once during the year then it’s still better than nothing, right?
-Of course there may be other ways to more effectively invest your cash and grow your money but for those who are just looking to save their cash in a standard ISA it is worth making sure that you are getting the best returns available.
+Remember, though, that however little the extra return might be, it is still free money that you are missing out on if you fail to switch to an account with a better rate.
+Even if the extra interest only pays for a family trip out just once during the year, it’s still better than nothing, right?
+Of course, there may be other ways to more effectively invest your cash and grow your money, but for those who are just looking to save their cash in a standard savings account, it is still worth making sure that you are getting the best returns available.

 Switching Utility Suppliers

 Switching energy suppliers is something that seems to come up again and again on personal finance sites but that is only because it is such an easy way to save a decent amount of cash each year, often up into the £100’s.
 Perhaps you switched supplier last year and have now reverted back to a less favourable tariff.
-If this is the case then be sure to look at switching again.
-We’re all busy people but by not switching suppliers we are in effect refusing the opportunity to have some free money handed back to us each and every year.
+If this is the case, then be sure to look at switching suppliers again using a website like GoCompare.
+We’re all busy people but by not switching suppliers, we are in effect refusing the opportunity to have some free money handed back to us each and every year.

 Mobile Phone Contracts